davinaleong/proj-davdevs-2024/src/pages/posts/creative-passwords.md

   ]
 ---

 We’ve all been there before—we log into an app or website, and it asks for our password.
-We click on the “Forgot Password” link, which prompts us for a new password.
+When we forget it, we click on the “Forgot Password” link, which prompts us for a new password.

 You type in your old password.
 Error!
 You cannot use the same password.
 You think hard and come up with a new one.
 Error!
 It must contain letters and numbers.
 Error!
 Need capital letters.
 Error again!
 You need special characters—what are “special characters”?!